zabuxx/arduino-board-index/README.md

 # Unofficial Adafruit Package Lists for the Arduino v1.6.4+ Board Manager [![Build Status](https://github.com/adafruit/arduino-board-index/workflows/Build/badge.svg)](https://github.com/adafruit/arduino-board-index/actions)

-This repo contains a custom `package_adafruit_index.json` file that can be used in Arduino IDE to use an recent compiler toolchain for e.g nRF52.
+This repo contains a custom `package_adafruit_index.json` file that can be used in Arduino IDE to use an recent compiler toolchain for nRF52.

+After succesful installation you'll be able to use the [Arm GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) v13.2R1 (Okt 2023) based on [GCC 13.1](https://gcc.gnu.org/), instead of GCC v9 (2019) shipped with the default installation.

 ## Usage

-Just add https://raw.githubusercontent.com/zabuxx/arduino-board-index/gh-pages/package_adafruit_index.json as url in Arduino IDE Settings for the 'Additional Boards Manager URLs'.
+Just add https://raw.githubusercontent.com/zabuxx/arduino-board-index/gh-pages/package_adafruit_index.json as URL in Arduino IDE Settings for the 'Additional Boards Manager URLs'.

 ![image](https://github.com/zabuxx/arduino-board-index/assets/18469570/a24babde-8657-44c0-8ed6-f25d75f80ea0)